 based on the most recent graduate survey

-Degrees offered: B.S. from WSC (exercise science); master's degree from UNMC
+Degrees offered: B.S. from WSC in exercise science; master's degree in public health from UNMC

 For major: 52